jctl/linux-low-level/README.md

+# linux-low-level
-# This is a note for learning the low level acknowledge of linux
+This is a note for learning the low level acknowledge of linux